csci1710/forge-documentation/forge-docs-book/src/sterling/d3fx_apr23.md

 In addition to this page, you can view supplementary examples in the Forge repository [here](https://github.com/tnelson/Forge/tree/dev/viz-examples).
 Each contains both a Forge model to run (`.frg`) and the corresponding script file (`.js`).

+## Browsers

+The alignment of shapes and text labels is sometimes slightly off when rendered in Firefox (although still readable).
+Safari, Chrome, and Brave have all been confirmed to work normally.

 ## The `Stage` and `VisualObjects`

 Every element D3FX displays on the screen is represented by a `VisualObject`, which includes shapes like squares or circles, as well as more complicated objects like grids or trees.